asreview/asreview/docs/source/lab/about.rst

-When you do text screening for a systematic review in ASReview LAB, it can be useful to know some basic concepts about systematic reviewing and machine learning to understand.
+When you do text screening for a systematic review in ASReview LAB, it can be useful to know some basic concepts about systematic reviewing and machine learning.
 The following overview describes some terms you might encounter as you use ASReview LAB.

 .. glossary::